dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-visualization.md

 [iplocation \| Splunk Docs](https://help.splunk.com/en/splunk-enterprise/search/spl-search-reference/9.4/search-commands/iplocation)

 The `geom` command is used to plot **Choropleth** maps.
+To create choropleth maps `.kmz` files that have the boundaries are required.

 The command works like a lookup.
-It maps a feature to country coordinates using feature collections.
+It maps a feature/field to coordinates on the map using feature collections.
 The collection `geo_countries` and `geo_us_states` are packaged with Splunk.

 ```